Saif-Uddin-93/weather-dashboard/README.md

 ## Description

 This project was created to create a weather forecast application.
-The aim was to able to search for the weather forecast for the current day and following 5 days.
+The aim was to be able to search for the weather forecast for the current day and the following 5 days.
 The project meets the following criteria:

-* The weather forecast for the current day and next 5 days are displayed when entering a city.
+* The weather forecast for the current day and the next 5 days are displayed when entering a city.
-* Any saved searches are loaded if it exists.
+* Any saved searches are loaded if they exist.
-* The country can be specified in the search by including a the country code after the city, seperated by a comma.
+* The country can be specified in the search by including the country code after the city, separated by a comma.
 * The searches will be added below the search bar with the country code to specify to the user which country the city is in.
-* The search item can be removed by clicking on the <b>X</b> on the end of the search item.
+* The search item can be removed by clicking on the <b>X</b> at the end of the search item.
 * All saved data is stored locally.

 The main things I've learned from this project are:

-* Gained understading with JS objects such as Date and how to convert Unix timestamps to readable dates.
+* Gained an understanding of JS objects such as Date and how to convert Unix timestamps to readable dates.
-* Pratice with writing more readable code using functional programming concepts.
+* Practice writing more readable code using functional programming concepts.

 [Link to deployed web page.](https://saif-uddin-93.github.io/weather-dashboard/)